paketo-buildpacks/rfcs/text/utilities/0000-chmod.md

 # Chmod Buildpack

+## Important warning about this buildpack RFC

+This buildpack could be harmful to your application if you don't use it carefully.
+By (un)doing file permissions, the application could behave unexpectedly in production for example.

 ## Summary

 A chmod buildpack that allows users to change directories and files (produced at buildtime) UNIX permissions.